 The cabinet stayed in that stage for several

 weeks months until I decided on a design for the skirt sections.
-I first cut the design out of cardboard and adjusted as needed for each section.
-Then I used my rotozip to cut the pieces out of 3/4 inch mdf.
-A jig saw would work as well.
+I first cut the design out of cardboard and modified as needed for each section.
+Then I used my rotozip (affiliate link) to cut the pieces out of 3/4 inch mdf.
+A jig saw would probably be easier, but I worked with what I have.
 I primed, then painted with the same semi-gloss latex enamel I used on the legs.